FairRootGroup/FairCMakeModules/README.md

 cmake --build FairCMakeModules_build --target install
 ```

-## Directory Structure
+## Source Tree Structure

-* `public/`: Things that will end up directly in the installed tree
-  * `public/modules/`: Directly usable cmake modules.
+* `src/modules/`: Modules that are automatically prepended to the `CMAKE_MODULE_PATH`.
   Note: Files should be either namespaced as `Fair*` or otherwise be
   unique and not conflict with others.

 ## License